facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        package, the MySQLStartupItem.pkg installation package, and
        the MySQL.prefPane.

-    2. Double click on MySQL.prefPane.
+    2. Double-click the MySQL.prefPane.
 The MySQL System Preferences will open.

     3. If this is the first time you have installed the preference